 Destination: San Pedro del Pinatar, Spain

-I grew up by the Bothnian Bay, and so it is that I have always loved the sea.
+I grew up on the Bothnian Bay, and so it is that I have always loved the sea.
 The sounds of the water and the colors related to different seasons and the smell of salty sea air.
-And yes, that was probably the most difficult thing for me to accept when moving to Switzerland, that there is no sea anywhere near by… somehow I’ve survived this lack of salty water so far, but nevertheless, I like to go on holiday to the places where it exists.
+And yes, that was probably the most difficult thing for me to accept when moving to Switzerland, that there is no sea anywhere nearby… somehow I’ve survived this lack of salty water so far, but I like to go to the places where it exists on my holidays.

-Anyway, something shocked me on the second time around.
-There were 4 years in between our two trips, and I must say, I didn’t see much waste in the sea on our first trip.
+Anyway, something shocked me the second time around.
+There were four years between our two trips, and I must say I didn’t see much waste in the sea on our first trip.
 However, the second time around, the amount of plastic in the water was just stunning.
 I had to ask myself, whatever happened during these four years…?
 It was just plain sad.
-Walking in the water and suddenly feeling something getting tangled around your ankles.
-Realizing that it was just another piece of plastic.
+To walk in the water and suddenly feel something tangling around your ankles.
+To realize, it was just another piece of plastic.
+Devastating.

-I mentioned what I’ve seen to friends of mine who live over there regularly, and they told me that now the Mediterranean Sea has its own trash vortex.
+I mentioned what I’ve seen to friends of mine who live over there regularly, and they told me that now the Mediterranean Sea has developed a trash vortex.
 Everybody probably knows by now that we are drowning in plastic.
 But seeing it like this and seeing how much it had changed in such a short time made me sad.
 My dear beloved sea is drowning into plastic!
-If it continues I will soon only be able to enjoy the sea by closing my eyes, hearing the sound of waves and imagining the rest.
-Or maybe with all this waste floating around even the sound will become plastic…?!
+If it continues, I will soon only be able to enjoy the sea by closing my eyes, hearing the sound of waves, and imagining the rest.
+Or maybe with all this waste floating around, even the sound will become plastic…?!
 What horrific thoughts!

 Now I am fully aware I am not the best person to talk about environmental issues.
-I am the first to admit that my lifestyle rather supports the climate change amongst other things… But.
-On this trip I decided seriously to make some changes to how my family uses plastic, knowing that it is just a drop in the ocean, so to say… But maybe if we all take care of our drops we can actually change something.
+I am the first to admit that my lifestyle is not the most climate-friendly, amongst other things.
+But.
+On this trip, I decided seriously to make some changes to how my family uses plastic, knowing that it is just a drop in the ocean, so to say… But maybe if we all take care of our part, we can actually change something.
 What do you think?
 I am going to go back to Spain for sure, sooner or later.
 And I hope to God that I will find my beloved sea in a better condition this time.